Eden Theological Seminary: Campus

 The Samuel D. Press Education Center is the heart of the Eden Seminary campus.
 The tower was inspired by Oxford's Magdalen Tower.
 The Center contains faculty and staff offices, classrooms, institutional archives, the Luhr Reading Room, and the Wehrli Chapel.
+Also in the Center is a bookstore serving churches and the wider community.

 Duhan and Schultz Halls were among the original buildings of the campus and, with the Press Center and Luhr Building, surround the Wiese Quadrangle.
 Duhan Hall provides on-campus housing for students and visiting faculty.
-Schultz Hall houses the offices of Peace United Church of Christ and the Missouri Mid-South Conference of the UCC.
+Schultz Hall houses the offices of Peace United Church of Christ and the Missouri Mid-South Conference of the UCC along with other apartments for area students.

 Schroer Commons was the Seminary's refectory but continues to host events and dinners.
-The building was named after Rev. Dr. Hale Schroer was professor of preaching and worship, and Dean of Students and Dean of the Chapel at Eden Seminary.
+The building was named after Rev. Dr. Hale Schroer.
+Schroer was professor of preaching and worship, Dean of Students and Dean of the Chapel at Eden Seminary.

 A group of apartment buildings - Goetsch Hall, North Hall, and South Hall - provide on-campus housing for students.
-The Seminary also provides housing for faculty members, including the seminary's president, near the campus.
+The Seminary also provides housing for faculty members, including the seminary's president, around the campus.